Perl: 1990s

-Early Perl 5

 Perl 4 went through a series of maintenance releases, culminating in Perl 4.036 in 1993, whereupon Wall abandoned Perl 4 to begin work on Perl 5.
 Initial design of Perl 5 continued into 1994.
 The perl5-porters mailing list was established in May 1994 to coordinate work on porting Perl 5 to different platforms.
 It remains the primary forum for development, maintenance, and porting of Perl 5.

 Perl 5.000 was released on October 17, 1994.
 It was a nearly complete rewrite of the interpreter, and it added many new features to the language, including objects, references, lexical (my) variables, and modules.
 Importantly, modules provided a mechanism for extending the language without modifying the interpreter.
 This allowed the core interpreter to stabilize, even as it enabled ordinary Perl programmers to add new language features.
 Perl 5 has been in active development since then.

 Perl 5.001 was released on March 13, 1995.
 Perl 5.002 was released on February 29, 1996 with the new prototypes feature.
 This allowed module authors to make subroutines that behaved like Perl builtins.
 Perl 5.003 was released June 25, 1996, as a security release.